Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: All legend skill effects and upkeeps, Imperial Guard stacks.

 ## Engineer
-- **Holosmith Heat**, number and bar with ticks for 50% and 85%, and for 33% and 66% (Enhanced Capacity), plus Overheat icon.
+- **Holosmith Heat**, number and bar with ticks for 50% and 85% (33% and 66% when traited with Enhanced Capacity), plus Overheat icon.
 - **Skill Effects**: Signets, Exceeds, AED, Slick Shoes, Elixir S, Elixir X.

 ## Ranger